-It is possible that state laws, regulations, administrative rules, and payment policies may conflict with an NCCI edits.
+It is possible that state laws, regulations, administrative rules, and payment policies may conflict with NCCI edits.
 If a state finds that one or more Medicaid NCCI edits conflict, the state can consider making any necessary changes to its policies prior to the scheduled implementation of the edits.
 The state should also determine whether there are other codes that are more appropriate, whether there is a solution compliant with HIPAA and coding rules, and whether analyzing their state data reveals a cost-effective solution.
 Additionally, states should review their state-specific edits prior to requesting an NCCI edit deactivation.
+If the value of a state UOS edit for a particular HCPCS/CPT code is less than the MUE value for that code, a deactivation request is not required.
 If after this analysis the state continues to find that the Medicaid NCCI edit(s) conflict, the state may submit a NCCI edit deactivation request to CMS for consideration and approval.